heySourabh/WorkUpdater/README.md

 # WorkUpdater
-A Java tool which periodically pops up a simple dialog box for updating your work updates.
+A Java tool which periodically pops up a simple dialog box for saving your work updates.
+This tool may be used for keeping track of the activities which you are doing and the amount of time spent in the same.
+Thus, it can be used for inceasing your work efficiency.
+In some organizations the employees have to maintain a weekly log of activities, in such a scenario also you may use this tool so that you do not forget the work done (This is the reason for the inception of this tool in the first place).

 ## Notes:
 - After packaging the class files, remember to add the PeriodicWorkUpdate.jar into the Installer using either jar command or using a archive manager like winzip.